OCHA-DAP/ocha-anticipy/docs/source/index.rst

 User Guide
 ----------

-This section includes background information on the AA Toolbox, how to get started, and detailed guides on the individual data sources plus any additional functionality.
+The following links provide background information on the AA Toolbox, how to get started, and detailed guides on the individual data sources plus any additional functionality.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    introduction
    quickstart
-   datasources/codab
-   datasources/iri_seasonal_forecast
+   datasources

 API Reference
 -------------